Six Steps towards a ‘One Planet’ City

 - ‘Incredible edible’ plants at every opportunity

 - Plenty of opportunity for a land-based jobs and jobs in food-processing

-- Procurement along supply lines to include conditions to yield net gains in biodiversity.
+- Procurement along supply chains to include conditions to yield net gains in biodiversity.

-- Life cycle analysis to reduce overall biocapacity demand and cost
+- Life cycle analysis to reduce overall demand and cost to the natural world

-- Deploy low-impact materials that sequester carbon where possible
+- Deploy low-impact and natural materials that sequester carbon where possible

 - Keep it local: support the local economy by procuring locally

-- Plan for easy maintenance and end-of-life ease of removal, recycling
+- Plan for easy maintenance and end-of-life removal and recycling

 - Design out the possibility of less sustainable behaviour.